bbatsov/batsov.com/_posts/2022-01-30-the-case-against-crypto.md

 > As speculative instruments, cryptocurrencies do not in themselves create value.
 Any money that one person makes from buying low and selling high must come from someone else who bought high and sold low -- there are as many losers as winners.
 While those that have bought into cryptocurrencies may believe themselves to be rich on paper, this is often a mirage.
 The lack of transparency and regulation means that many cryptocurrencies have artificially inflated valuations, and it would be impossible for most "investors" to cash out without triggering a crash, as happened in early 2018, when the price of cryptocurrencies dropped by ~80%.

-As usual people focus on the stories of the winners and totally forget about the countless people who lost money while trading crypto.
+As usual people focus on the stories of the (few) winners and totally forget about the countless others who lost money while trading crypto.
 There's also a counter-party to your trades, nothing exists in a vacuum.

 Crypto "pump and dump" schemes explained: